FilipeMaia/psdmrepo/ParCorAna/trunk/sphinxdoc/architecture.rst

 * reads the config file.
 Some config file options can be overriden with command line options, namely:

   ** verbosity - more for debugging
-  ** numevents - more for debugging, end early
-  ** h5output  - override output file
+  ** numevents - more for debugging, end early (current bug - numevents per server, not for all) ** h5output  - override output file
-  ** elementsperworker  - more for debugging

 * Instantiates a framework and runs it: